 A study showed that the strongest benefit from mentoring, and most consistent across risk groups, was a reduction in depressive symptoms ‚ particularly noteworthy given that almost one in four youth reported worrisome levels of these symptoms at baseline.

 There are several ways to become involved with the campaign be it as a mentor yourself or if you are seeking a mentor to guide you or a friend or family member.
 You can check to see if there is a Mentoring Partnership in your area, and if not contact MENTOR directly for more information.

-With statistics, facts and case studies showing the positive effect that mentoring can have on young people, it is something that collectively we can make huge progress with- the affect that you could have on a young persons life is surely worth investigating.
+With statistics, facts and case studies showing the positive effect that mentoring can have on young people, it is something that collectively we can make huge progress with- the effect that you could have on a young person’s life is surely worth investigating.
 And if you feel you need a mentor then get in touch and take the first step in improving your own life.

 Visit the website for more information and support.